mabdinur/starterprojectspring/README.md

 #### @TraceRestControllers

 This annotates a class definition with @RestController annotation.
-It creates a new span for rest controllers when a request is received.
+It creates a new span for RestControllers when a request is received.

 @TraceRestControllers fields:
 - Boolean: includeLoggingExporter (default true)